jina-ai/jina/docs/concepts/jcloud/index.md

 ### Recreate a Deleted Flow

-To recreate a Deleted Flow:
+To recreate a deleted Flow:

 ```bash
 jc recreate profound-rooster-eec4b17c73